Zombie (The Cranberries song): Music and lyrics

 "Zombie" has been characterised by commentators as alternative rock and grunge.
-O'Riordan later said that the song was not a concerted effort to ride the grunge movement, but she stated that "this wasn't grunge, but the timing was good", adding that, "We were just a different type of a band... and we had a lot of our own ideas".
+O'Riordan later said it was not a concerted effort to ride the grunge movement, but she stated that "this wasn't grunge, but the timing was good", adding that, "We were just a different type of a band... and we had a lot of our own ideas".
 Hogan noted in a Rolling Stone interview that the Cranberries were beforehand accepted by "the same kind of [grunge] audience".
 O'Riordan was responsible for the heavier sound, a mere expression of her musical taste, as she would say later "we got it out of our system... all that anger out of our system".
-Discussing the musical approach for the song and the requirement of a sound significantly louder, Hogan explained in a 2012 interview with Amsterdam's FaceCulture that "the heavier sound was the right thing for the song.
+Discussing the musical approach and the requirement of a sound significantly louder, Hogan explained in a 2012 interview with Amsterdam's FaceCulture that "the heavier sound was the right thing for the song.
 If it was soft, it wouldn't have had that impact.
-It would stand out in the live set because of that".
+It would stand out in the live set because of that."
 Particularly offended that terrorists claimed to have carried out these acts in the name of Ireland, O'Riordan asserted: "The IRA are not me.
 I'm not the IRA.
 The Cranberries are not the IRA.
 My family are not.
 When it says in the song, It's not me, it's not my family,' that's what I'm saying.
-It's not Ireland, it's some idiots living in the past".
-At the time, O'Riordan received criticism for "Zombie"'s "hard-hitting lyrics"; she nevertheless pointed out that the song was written from a humanitarian point of view.
-O’Riordan's mother Eileen has stated, "It wasn’t written as a political song but as an anti-violence, an anti-war song."
+It's not Ireland, it's some idiots living in the past."
+O'Riordan received criticism for the "hard-hitting lyrics"; she responded that it was written from a humanitarian perspective.
+O’Riordan's mother, Eileen, said: "It wasn’t written as a political song but as an anti-violence, an anti-war song."

 O'Riordan never revealed the origin of the "zombie" reference in the lyrics, a concept which admits a personal interpretation of its meaning.
 However, there was a divergence of opinion among writers on the subject.
 Writing for The Telegraph, Ed Power formulated his own hypothesis, saying that the word Zombie was "a commentary on how blindly cleaving to centuries old prejudices can reduce [one's] capacity for independent thought".
 Culture Trip writer Graham Fuller commented that the metaphor perhaps "reanimates the children whose deaths inspired O'Riordan to write it".
 Sonia Saraiya, music and TV critic from Miami Herald and Chicago Tribune, had a different view, saying that the Zombie is not the dead children, but "the dead children that populate your mind; the dead bodies you've seen in the images that you can't forget".